 - Tracking records requests

-- Fees for providing record
+- Fees for providing records

 - How and when to acknowledge a request